Ribeiro-Tiago/utilities/README.md

 </script>
 ```

-example with ruleValue and custom message
+Example with ruleValue and custom message

 ```sh
 <script>